fylkvmdev/dbump/README.md

 # I want to apply for staff!
 Thank you for your decision to apply for staff.
 You can apply for bot staff at https://staff.dbump.org and server staff at https://staff.server.dbump.org.

+# I want to contribute!
+Thank you!
+Pull requests are always open for contributions.
+If you want to selfhost the bot, go right ahead, but please respect the MIT License.
+We have the right to suspend your code or issue a DMCA takedown request if you do not follow the license.

 # Enjoy the bot!